 You can’t go in there alone if you want to make it out alive.
 Find your Sam to your Frodo, people.

-The purpose of writing with other people is to remind you that your idea for a novel is in fact novel, and not nonsense.
-Halfway through you might question whether or not the idea is good enough to finish or why you bothered in the first place.
+The purpose of writing with others is to remind you that your idea for a novel is awesome!
+Halfway through, you might question whether or not the idea is good enough to finish or why you bothered in the first place.
+For me, if I know someone else believes in my work, it makes it easier to overcome these feelings of self-doubt.

 If you find a writing buddy, come up with a time each day or at least once a week where you can sit and write together.
-Also, if you’re both tweeting updates to Twitter followers, support each other’s accomplishments!
-This also means lots of celebrating with delicious foods.
+When possible, support each other’s accomplishments—either with public shoutouts or delicious snacks.

 If you want a lot of support online, you can definitely count Travis and me in.
 You can find Travis and Whitney on NaNoWriMo.
 Add us as writing friends!
 We’re always interested in hearing what others are up to.